(Last Updated on : 18/11/2016)

 city is still revered by the educationists due to its highly acclaimed Nalanda University.
 Patna

 is the capital city rich in commercial propensity.
 The city inhabitants speak Maithili, Hindi to a wide extent.
-Music, dance, festival are also part and parcel of the dwellers of cities of Bihar.
+The music, dance, festival are also part and parcel of the dwellers of cities of Bihar.

 Patna is the capital of the imperial city of Bihar which was once called Pataliputra